The problems with failure to give driver details

 requirement such as giving all the information they had in their possession, but

-are still convicted because of basic misinterpretation of the law.
+are still convicted of failure to provide driver details because of basic misinterpretation of the law.
 We are on

 hand to give you basic initial advice straight through to running the Magistrates Court trial.